 Using social media to boost the online presence of your brand can make a large impact on your business and brand awareness.
 You can get more leads, more customers, and a niche following of people who are interested in what you offer.
 The thing is, there are many ways to approach social media advertising, all of which are time intensive, complex and may or may not deliver positive results to your bottom line.

 So which strategy do you choose?

-The first thing to consider is that social media marketing is a full time role for those working in the industry and when someone dedicates their life to understanding the ins and outs of Facebook advertising for example, they tend to get rather good at it.
-They take learnings and build upon them, mastering their trade.
+The first thing to consider is that social media marketing is a full-time role for those working in the industry and when someone dedicates their life to understanding the ins and outs of Facebook advertising for example, they tend to get rather good at it.
+They take teachings and build upon them, mastering their trade.

-This means that choosing a marketing agency who is worth their salt, can save you money while also giving you back the time spent frustrated trying to make it work for you.
-But social media agencies have different approaches, which agency is correct?
-First, let’s give you a firm understanding of what the the options are.
+This means that choosing a marketing agency who is worth their salt can save you money while also giving you back the time spent frustrated trying to make it work for you.
+But social media agencies have different approaches.
+Which agency is correct?
+First, let’s give you a firm understanding of what the options are.

 What is Social Media Advertising?

 Social media is one way that businesses can reach brand new client bases and previously untapped target demographics.
 Your very same target audience is currently interacting on Instagram, Facebook, and Twitter with other brands who have vast social media followings.
 By choosing not to promote yourself on these mediums, you are letting those customers be snapped up by other brands.
 That said, don’t underestimate the commitment it requires advertising regularly.

 Specifically, social media marketing involves creating and sharing content on a social media platform.
 What the content will be should vary across platforms because of the different audiences.
 Twitter is a few short sentences, Instagram is for pictures and videos targeting an audience below 35 years old, and Facebook can be a variety of content while targeting an older demographic.
 LinkedIn is B2B advertising option, and great for long-form content as you can add blog posts here.

 Benefits of Social Media Advertising